OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 In a software-only implementation, the keys are encrypted with a per-user encryption master key <sup>[16]</sup>.
 In that case, an attacker can access all keys on a rooted device in the folder <code>/data/misc/keystore/</code>.
 As the master key is generated using the user’s own lock screen pin/ password, the Android KeyStore is unavailable when the device is locked <sup>[9]</sup>.

 ##### Older Java-KeyStore
 Older Android versions do not have a KeyStore, but do have the KeyStore interface from JCA (Java Cryptography Architecture).
 One can use various KeyStores that implement this interface and provide secrecy and integrity protection to the keys stored in the keystore implementation.
 The impelemntations all rely on the fact that a file is stored on the filesystem, which then protects its contents by a password.
-For this, we recommend to use the BounceyCastle KeyStore (BKS).
+For this, we recommend to use the BouncyCastle KeyStore (BKS).
-You can create one by using the `KeyStore.getInstance("BKS", "BC");`, where "BKS" is the keystore name (BounceycastleKeyStore) and "BC" is the provider (BounceyCastle).
+You can create one by using the `KeyStore.getInstance("BKS", "BC");`, where "BKS" is the keystore name (BouncycastleKeyStore) and "BC" is the provider (BouncyCastle).
 Alternatively you can use SpongeyCastle as a wrapper and initialize the keystore: `KeyStore.getInstance("BKS", "SC");`.

 Please be aware that not all KeyStores offer proper protection to the keys stored in the keystore files.